bfgn.experiments package¶

 -

-= None¶ Whether model is trained to stopping criteria.
+is_model_trained= None¶ Whether model is trained to stopping criteria.
 If False, either not trained at all or training was stopped before stopping criteria.

 - Type